milesdaudistel/notes/compilernotes.md

 The stack will be full of prefixes.  if we have P_1 P_2 on the stack, we know we're going to reduce P_2 before P_1.
 We also know that since P_1 is a prefix, there are some missing parts after it.
 We also know that if those missing parts are a string, P_2 is a prefix of that string.
 So X -> P_1 ABC..., and A->P_2....

 If we have P_1 P_2 P_3 on the stack then P_3 is a prefix of the missing part of P_2, and P_2 is a prefix of the missing part of P_1.
 So P_2 concatenated with P_3 is also a prefix of P_1.
 There's an inductive proof here.
-So if X->P_1 (missing part), then X->P_1 P_2 (smaller missing part), and X-> P_1 P_2 P_3 (even smaller missing part).
+So if X->P_1 (missing part), then X->* P_1 P_2 (smaller missing part), and X->* P_1 P_2 P_3 (even smaller missing part).
+The ->* means 'in 1 or more steps', whereas -> means 'in 1 step.'

 This is because whenever you start ANYTHING in a context-free grammar, it ends before its enclosing thing ends.

 	Statement(expresion)

-we know that this expression (which we'll call P_2), must end before the statement (which we'll call P_1).
+we know that 'expression' (which we'll call P_2), must end before 'statement' (which we'll call P_1).
 It's LIFO.
 Last in first out.
 Or in this case, last started first finished.

 So now the algorithm.

 NFA states are the `items` of the grammar.
 So take each production, and do a dot thing at each character.
-The NFA will always start at the bottom of the stack and work its way up to the top of the stack.
-It will then say 'yes, this is a viable prefix, keep going', or it will say 'no, this is not a viable prefix, error out.'

-So the purpose of the NFA is to test for validity.
-Then it tells you whether to shift or reduce.

-You transition states based on what is on the stack, not what is next in the input.(?).
-I think this is true for now, you'll have to augment this later with SLR parsing.
+At each step, the NFA starts at the start symbol, then reads the stack from bottom to top.
+Each time it reads from the stack, it makes a state transition.
+Since state transitions are from the stack, this means that each transition could be either a terminal or a non-terminal symbol.
+If we get an item that results in an invalid transition, the NFA says 'false, this is not a valid program' or 'true, this is a valid program so far'.
+Then you decide whether to shift or reduce, then run the stack through the NFA again.

 You know how in an NFA, you go to a state, and you are immediately in all the states that you can get to from an epsilon transition, right?
 Don't discount the states that aren't on the end of the 'epsilon slide'.
 Consider a state that has an epsilon transition and a non-epsilon transition.
 It's still in that state, as well as all the child states.